 I try to feel what it would be like to land in the water with my gun and hear German guns shooting down all around.
 I try to understand the sensation of my fellow soldiers dropping beside me, in the water, on the shore.

-I look up at the cliffs and imagine a hail of German bullets, bombs and artillery raining down on the young American soldiers.
+Looking up at the cliffs, I imagine a hail of German bullets, bombs and artillery raining down on the young American soldiers.

 I know what I sense is a mere fraction of the reality.